Sotnasjeff/learning-data-structure-and-algorithms-with-python/README.md

 # Learning Data Structure and Algorithms With Golang

-This is a repository in order to apply the knowledges gained throught the course: [ZTM] Master the Coding Interview: Data Structures + Algorithms
+This is a repository in order to apply the knowledges gained throught the course: Estrutura de dados e algoritmos + Leetcode

 ### 📋 Prerequirements